hpacheco/ses/labs/Lab3.md

 The **Unsigned JWT** challenge explores a serious vulnerability in the way that JWT tokens are verified in the Juice Shop application, that allows an attacker to forge unsigned tokens with arbitrary `<payload>` data.
 For solving the challenge you are asked to forge a JWT token for a non-existent user with email `jwtn3d@juice-sh.op`.
 Attempt to send a GET request with your forged unsigned token to <http://localhost:3000/api/Complaints>, which requires a JWT-authenticated user.

-Tip: Have a look in the [snyk report](https://hpacheco.github.io/ses/labs/lab3/snyk_report.html).
+Tip: Have a look at the [snyk report](https://hpacheco.github.io/ses/labs/lab3/snyk_report.html).

 ### Advanced Injection (Extra)